Substance Abuse and Addiction Treatment Resources in Northport

 How will you be able to determine the treatment program that will be best for you?
 You will need to consider a number of factors: your financial situation, your living situation and your addiction history.
-You can discuss your circumstances with the addiction specialists at a treatment facility like The Recovery Village, and they will help you determine an individualized treatment plan that will be effective.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 It can be quite a challenge to go through the detox process.
 If you try to come off substances like benzodiazepines (Xanax, Valium) or opiates (hydrocodone, oxycodone) by yourself, you might get to the point where you are ready to relapse whenever withdrawal symptoms get bad.
 When you are under supervision from the healthcare professionals that work in a detox center, you will not be in the position to relapse.
 In a detox center, you will be offered medical care to get you through the detox process.